ogdenpm/disktools/doc/disktools.md

 This is the logical inverse of unidsk in that it takes a recipe file and recreates a .IMD or .IMG disk image.

-Whilst many people prefer to keep prebuilt .IMD or .IMG files, in creating the repository I identified many anomalies in the disk images in circulation.
-It is apparent that many are copies, sometimes copied between machine.
+Whilst many people prefer to keep prebuilt .IMD or .IMG files, in creating the repository I identified many anomalies in the shared disk images.
+It is apparent that many are copies, sometimes copied between machines.
 In addition a number have corrupted files.
 The mkidsk allows pristine versions to be created, even restoring the original interleave and skew if required.

+A recent addition to mkidsk is that it will now automatically provide ISIS operating system files based on the os version specified in the recipe.
+It will also set the file attributes appropriately.

+Whilst it is possible to override the os files mkdisk uses,  it is not recommended, unless you have a version that is not currently supported; if you have please let me know so that I can add to the collection of supported versions.
+Be aware I have seen some corrupt versions of the OS.

-I currently have over 180 recipe files that can recreate ISIS disks to what I believe is or is close to the original content.
+I currently have over 210 recipe files that can recreate ISIS disks to what I believe is or is close to the original content.

 ```
 usage: mkidsk -v | -V | [options]* [-]recipe [diskname][.fmt]